Netball

 Netball is a ball sport played on a rectangular court by two teams of seven players.
 The primary objective is to shoot a ball through the defender's goal ring while preventing the opposing team from shooting through their own.
-It is one of a few sports created exclusively for women and girls, and it remains primarily played by them, on indoor and outdoor courts, especially in schools, and most popularly in the Commonwealth of Nations.
+It is one of a few sports created exclusively for women and girls; it remains primarily played by them, on indoor and outdoor courts, especially in schools and most popularly in the Commonwealth of Nations.
 According to World Netball, the sport is played by more than 20 million people in more than 80 countries.
-World Netball comprises more than 70 national teams organized into five global regions.
-Major domestic leagues in the sport include the Netball Superleague in Great Britain, Super Netball in Australia, and the ANZ Premiership in New Zealand.
+World Netball comprises more than 70 national teams organised into five global regions.
+Major domestic leagues in the sport include the Netball Superleague in Great Britain, Super Netball in Australia and the ANZ Premiership in New Zealand.

 Four major competitions take place internationally: the World Netball Championships and Commonwealth Games, both quadrennial, and the Quad Series and Fast5 Series, both annual.
-In 1995, the International Netball Federation (now known as World Netball) became an International Olympic Committee recognised sport federation, but netball has not been played at the Olympics.
+In 1995, the International Netball Federation (now known as World Netball) became an International Olympic Committee recognised sport federation, but netball has not yet been played at the Olympics.